qw1980qw/xm-pro/FAQ.md

 <b>Q: Location Service/AirDrop/Handoff is not working</b>

 A: Location Service/AirDrop/Handoff needs a supported internal wireless card to work(A few USB dongles can use location service, I don't know why).
 AirDrop and Handoff also need stable bluetooth connection, see [[Work Around with Bluetooth]].

+<b>Q: New internal wireless card's speed is low after wake</b>

+A: Open SysPref - EnergySaver - PowerAdapter, and uncheck `Wake for Wi-Fi network access`.